Best Squirrel Gun | How to Hunt Squirrels With a .22 Rifle

 What is Needed to Squirrel Hunt?

-The first thing you need is a .22LR Hunting Rifle with a scope on it for proper shot placement.
+You first need a .22LR Hunting Rifle with a scope for proper shot placement.
 My favorite .22 Rifle is the Ruger 10/22 Takedown because it’s easy to maintain, clean, and take apart.
-I prefer a Glock over a Ruger pistol, but I know that every Ruger I’ve had was always accurate and durable.
-A solid rifle is the foundation of any type of hunting you do, especially a rimfire rifle that is less accurate and powerful than a typical centerfire hunting rifle.
+I prefer a Glock over a Ruger pistol, but I know every Ruger I’ve had was always accurate and durable.
+A solid rifle is the foundation of any hunting you do, especially a rimfire rifle that is less accurate and powerful than a typical centerfire hunting rifle.

 Ruger 10/22 Takedown